Arbourthorne Community Primary School

 A robust and consistent approach to phonics teaching through a systematic synthetic phonics programme, teaches children how to segment and blend words, recognise tricky words and apply taught skills.
 This allows children to independently read fully decodable text and for most children this starts within FS2.
 Children engage and develop rapidly with the programme.
 Some children need further support after each teaching session and we run targeted and comprehensive 'keep up' sessions.

 All pupils in Foundation Stage 2 and Year 1 take part in daily phonics teaching sessions.
-Children who did not achieve a 'pass' in the Y1 phonics screening check receive daily targeted phonics interventions.
+Children who did not achieve a 'pass' in the Y1 phonics screening check receive daily targeted phonics interventions, progress is monitored rigorously so that gaps are closed.

 Which graphemes do children learn when in Reception and Year 1?